Regulatory Model Numbers

 1 Power supply status LED 2 Release 3 Handle

-AC Power Supply Status LED States (Rear) provides conditions corresponding to the AC power supply status LED states.
+Table 4 - AC Power Supply Status LED States (Rear) provides status conditions that correspond to the AC power supply status LED states.

 Table 4.
 AC Power Supply Status LED States (Rear)